 The only thing that can return love is another person or creature.
 In our devotion to money we can commit horrific acts.
 We continually leak vital life energy when we love money because it can never return our love.
 The energetic flow of a charitable act is always rewarded with the energetic response of ‘gratitude’.
 Gratitude is a small word but it is an expression of love.
 The gratitude of another is more valuable than any payment that can be made.
 The compassion you show for others is the love you have for yourself.
 If you are grateful to others you both benefit.

 If we have friendship we are ‘rich’ indeed.
 The amount of love and gratitude is what will be measured on the day of our judgement.
 If we have been selfish our account will be full.
 If we have been compassionate our account may also be full.
 So what is measured?
 What is measured is the cost to the lives of others that was paid for our choices.
 Compassion is the feelings of others.
 We reap what we sow.
-We keep returning to take another body until such times as we realise that we cannot add to what is complete.
+We are the life that keeps returning to take another body until such times as we realise that we cannot add to what is complete.
 The day of judgement refers to the measuring of our heart.

 We cannot see in another what is not in us.
 It is not possible to recognise what is in another if it does not exist within us as a ‘definition’ that our minds have been educated to worship as truth.
 Satan is a trickster!
 To witness a murder we must first know what a ‘murder’ is.
 So our minds are programmed through education with this word which is how the mind of a murderer is first programmed.
 The words may differ but when asked why we did what we did, if our testimony is truthful, we reveal the programming that contaminated our mind to permit us to act this way.